-A moderate-sized, randomized trial failed to find a virologic or clinical benefit of lopinavir/ritonavir over SOC.
+A moderately sized, randomized trial failed to find a virologic or clinical benefit of lopinavir/ritonavir over standard of care.

-Lopinavir/Ritonavir Plus Interferon Beta-1b Plus Ribavirin for COVID-19
+Lopinavir/Ritonavir Plus Interferon Beta-1b Plus Ribavirin in Patients with COVID-19

 Also see Interferons for a description of this trial and its results.